Terms and Conditions

 - Written by Administrator

 The customer's attention is drawn in particular to the provisions of clause 9.

 1.1 Definitions.
 In these Conditions, the following definitions apply:

-"Business Day" a day (other than a Saturday, Sunday or public holiday) when banks in London are open for business.
+"Business Day" means a day (other than a Saturday, Sunday or public holiday) when banks in London are open for business.

-"Contract" the contract between the Seller and the Customer for the sale and purchase of the Goods in accordance with these Conditions.
+"Contract" means the contract between the Seller and the Customer for the sale and purchase of the Goods in accordance with these Conditions.

 "Force Majeure Event" has the meaning given in clause 10.

-"Order" the Customer's order for the Goods, as set out in the Customer's purchase order form or in the Customer's written acceptance of the Seller's quotation as the case may be.
+"Order" means the Customer's order for the Goods, as set out in the Customer's purchase order form or in the Customer's written acceptance of the Seller's quotation as the case may be.

 1.2 Construction.
 In these Conditions, the following rules apply: